riverma/terraformly/CONTRIBUTING.md

 Security vulnerabilities should **not** be filed to the regular issue tracking system.

-Report your security vulnerabilities by: contacting www.github.com/riverma
+Report your security vulnerabilities to: https://github.com/riverma

 Please be sure to:
 * Indicate the severity of the vulnerability